1. Home

 The MTA seeks to facilitate and encourage the participation of small businesses, including Disadvantaged Business Enterprises (DBEs) by providing a supportive framework for eligible firms to develop and grow within the construction industry and to establish stable, long-term business relationships with the MTA.

-For federally-funded projects, the three-year Small Business Federal Program (SBFP) includes:
+For federally-funded projects, the four-year Small Business Federal Program includes:

 • Business plan development